ParsiCoin/webwallet/Deploy.md

 # Cron task / Process
 Precomputed data are build by another process.
 This process will call the ParsiCoin daemon and compute blocks into chunks of blocks to reduce network latency.

-One way to handle this is by running a cron task each 10 minute with something like:
+One way to handle this is by running a cron task on /etc/crontab each 2 minutes with something like:
 ```
 */2 * * * * root curl https://wallet.domainname.com/api/blockchain.php?gen=1
 ```